samanthaming/not-fancy-canvas-drawing/README.md

     ctx.stroke();

     // 5.
 We want overwrite the starting point to be the go point
-    //    otherwise, the starting point will always be the same and
+    //    otherwise, the starting point will always be at the same spot and
-    //    you won't have drawing effect.
-    this.startX = e.offsetX;
+    //    you won't have the drawing effect. this.startX = e.offsetX;
     this.startY = e.offsetY;
   }